emca-it/EnergySOAR/07-0-0-Integrations/Responders/LDAP/LDAP.rst

 .. rubric:: Description

-Reset User Password (New pass have to be configured in responder configs, as hive doen't support passing data on reponder invokation).
+Reset User Password (New pass have to be configured in responder configs, as Energy SOAR Base doen't support passing data on reponder invocation).

 .. rubric:: Configuration